ARCHER2-HPC/archer2-docs/docs/user-guide/data.md

 ### Transferring data between ARCHER2 file systems

-For internal data transfers between ARCHER2 file systems (home. work, solid state scratch, RDFaaS) we recommend using the `cp` command.
-This can be used in parallel on different data chunks for large data transfers and placed in a serial job submission script if needed.
+For internal data transfers between ARCHER2 file systems (home. work, solid state scratch, NSCDS/EPCCFS, RDFaaS) we recommend using the `cp` command or the `rclone` tool. `rclone` transfers data in parallel on different data chunks for large data transfers and can be placed in a serial job submission script if needed.

 !!! warning "Do not use `mv` to transfer data between file systems"
     You should not use the `mv` command to transfer data between different file systems as there is a chance of data loss if something goes wrong during the transfer process.
-    Always use a command such as `cp` that preserves the original copy of the data so you can check for integrity before deleting the original copy.
+    Always use a command such as `cp`/`rclone` that preserves the original copy of the data so you can check for integrity before deleting the original copy.

 ### Transferring data to/from ARCHER2